influxdata/docs-v2/content/v2.0/write-data/best-practices/optimize-writes.md

 ## Use gzip compression

-Enable gzip compression when writing to InfluxDB to speed up data ingestion.
+Use gzip compression to speed up writes to InfluxDB.
 Benchmarks have shown up to a 5x speed improvement when data is compressed.

 {{< tabs-wrapper >}}